BECKET -- Trey McIntyre Project is making its final appearances as a fulltime dance ensemble this weekend in Jacob’s Pillow’s Ted Shawn Theatre.

 "There is a great poetry to TMP having its final performance as a fulltime dance company at Jacob’s Pillow," McIntyre said in a Jacob’s Pillow news release. "(Jacob’s Pillow executive and artistic director) Ella Baff was one of the very first presenters to take a chance on us."

 "The Pillow seems the perfect place to close this chapter of Trey McIntyre Project," Baff said in a news release.
 "Audiences connect with Trey’s work -- and the exceptional dancers in his company -- in a way I have not seen in many years.
-We are honored to host the farewell performances of the Trey McIntyre Project.

 "Trey is deeply creative in many ways, and I’m sure this new artistic direction will be interesting and prolific.
 I look forward to seeing what the future holds for him and his Š dancers."